2024 Washington Initiative 2066

 Washington Initiative Measure No. 2066 (I-2066) was a popular referendum that was decided on November 5, 2024.
 The initiative was placed on the ballot by a coalition of organizations led by the Building Industry Association of Washington, a Tumwater-based non-profit organization representing an array of organizations in the homebuilding industries.
 The initiative was started in response to changes to the state's building codes which were intended to provide incentives for buildings to move away from natural gas as a source of heating.
 Initiative 2066 was approved by the voters following the November 5th, 2024 general election.
+Initiative 2066 was ruled unconstitutional by a 6-3 decision from the Washington State Supreme Court on September 17, 2026.

 Background

 Washington has been pursuing a number of strategies to reduce carbon emission in the state, with a goal of reducing the state's greenhouse gas emissions by 95% by 2050.
 One piece of this effort was the passage of HB 1589, which was signed into law by Gov. Jay Inslee on March 28, 2024.
 The goal of the law was to guide large utilities (primarily targeting Puget Sound Energy) to move towards home electrification as a key component of the state's decarbonization plan.
 This happened along with changes to building codes that targeted gas-powered appliances and raised the costs of installing them relative to electric appliances.

 In response to these changes, a coalition of groups led by the Building Industry Association of Washington, and including non-profit groups like the Washington Hospitality Association, the Washington Realtors, and Associated General Contractors as well as the libertarian-aligned political action committee Let's Go Washington, began a petition-collection campaign to put a challenge to the parts of HB 1589 that sought to limit the use of natural gas in new homes and other constructions.

 Initiative 2066 was certified on July 24, 2024, having collected 533,005 signatures.